‘Slave for sale’ Craigslist post leads to hate crime charges

 NAPERVILLE, Ill.
 (AP) - A suburban Chicago 14-year-old faces hate crime and other charges for allegedly posting on Craigslist a picture of an African American classmate with the caption, “Slave for sale.”

-The white Naperville Central High School freshman appeared Wednesday in DuPage County juvenile court.
+Prosecutors allege the white Naperville Central High School freshman also included “an offensive racial slur” in the ad that they called “beyond disturbing.”
+The defense attorney counters the students were friends and school authorities are handling the matter with an apology and suspension.

+The juvenile appeared Wednesday in DuPage County juvenile court, where he is charged with two counts of committing a hate crime and one count of disorderly conduct.
+He is due back in court Dec.
+18.

 Assistant State’s Attorney Lee Roupas said the youth took the photo last week while the two sat at the same lunch table.
+Prosecutors describe the allegations as “serious and aggravating,” and the actions risked the safety of the victim.

+“Hate crimes have no place in our society and will not be tolerated,” the county’s State’s Attorney Robert B. Berlin said in a statement.
+“Anyone, regardless of age, accused of such disgraceful actions will be charged accordingly.”

-Defense attorney Harry Sith said Central’s principal is “getting the two friends together” and coordinating an apology.
+Defense attorney Harry Smith said the two were friends and Central’s principal is “getting the two friends together” and coordinating an apology.
 Authorities say the youth is serving an in-school suspension.

+It’s not yet clear what kind of penalty the juvenile might face if convicted.
+Paul Darrah, a spokesman for the state’s attorney office, told The Associated Press that the aim for juveniles is “accountability, not punishment,” though the student is “going to face probation at a minimum.”

 The ad follows an Oct.
-26 incident at a Buffalo Wild Wings restaurant in Naperville in which some black customers said they were asked by restaurant employees to change tables because of a regular customer’s request.
+26 incident at a Buffalo Wild Wings restaurant in Naperville, in which some black customers said they were asked by restaurant employees to change tables because of a regular customer’s request.

+Darrah said that case “had no bearing on our decision to file charges against the juvenile.”

 Sign up for Daily Newsletters